shopware5/devdocs/source/developers-guide/event-guide/index.md

 ### Finding application events
 Application events are those events, that are explicitly emitted for a certain purpose, e.g. "stop you from buying this" or "modify basket item price".
 Let's imagine, you want to stop a user from adding a certain item to the cart.
-The easiest approach is to have a look which controller is responsible for the behaviour, you want to influence - in our case "adding items to the cart".
+The easiest approach is to have a look which controller is responsible for the behavior, you want to influence - in our case "adding items to the cart".
 So in this example an item is added to the cart with an opened developer toolbar:

 ![inspecting](/developers-guide/event-guide/img/inspect.png)